sdc-china/IDA-doc/_posts/2018-05-03-pipeline-configuration-PCtoPS.md

 ### Verify SSH Key

-1. If you are in Linux environment, copy the id_rsa to Workflow server /tmp folder.
+1. If you are in Linux environment, copy the id_rsa to BAW server /tmp folder.
 You can use below command to vertify the connection.
 Please replace your IP address accordingly.

     ```
    chmod 600 /tmp/id_rsa